mattcarlotta/react-smde/README.md

 **Option 3**: Create your own stylesheets that target the available `classNames`.

 <details>
-<summary>† Click to view a summary of available "mde" classNames...</summary>
+<summary>Click to view a summary of available "mde" classNames...</summary>
 <pre><code>
 mde (applied to root)
 mde-toolbar (applied to toolbar)